goss-org/goss/docs/manual.md

     - "/[Gg]oss/"
 ```

-The above is roughly similar to:
+The above can be expressed as:

 ```yaml
 file: